yasin-arafat-05/Mynotes/Academic/EEE/EEE_Chapter/ch_8_transistor.md

 **Current amplification factor (α)** It is the ratio of output current to input current.
 In a common base connection, the input current is the emitter current IE and output current is the collector current IC.
-It is denoted by α .
+The current amplification factor is denoted by α .
 The mathematical representaion of α is

 $\[ \alpha = \frac{\Delta I_C}{\Delta I_E} \]$

-Practical values of α in commercial transistors range from 0.9 to 0.99.
+Practical values of α in commercial transistors range from 0.1 to 0.99.

 **Expression for collector current:**
 The whole of emitter current does not reach the collector.
 It is because a small percentage of it, as a result of electron-hole combinations occurring in base area.
 Moreover, as the collector-base junction is reverse biased, therefore, some leakage current flows due to minority carriers.